Miru-Bot/.github/profile/README.md

 ## Hi there 👋

-Miru Bot of Discord is here!
+Miru Bot Discord is here!

 Cooming Soon!
 <!--